jameshughes89/cs101/site/assignments/tic-tac-toe/tic-tac-toe.rst

     ``[" ", " ", " "]]``

 where the first index would be the row and the second is the column.
+With this configuration, the top left corner of the game board would be at index ``0, 0``.
 In this example, if the list of list was referenced by a variable named ``board``, then ``board[1][2]`` would be the last element in the middle row.

 A 3x3 board was shown in the above example, but this is Xtreme tic-tac-toe, which means the game can be of arbitrary size.
 Thus, we may have game boards that are 3x3, or 4x4, or 999x999.
 If the game board was specified to be 4x4, we need